CSFrequency/react-firebase-hooks/auth/README.md

 Returns:

-- `signInWithApple(scopes: string[], customOAuthParameters: auth.CustomParameters)`: a function you can call to start the login
+- `signInWithApple(scopes: string[], customOAuthParameters: auth.CustomParameters) => Promise<auth.UserCredential>`: A function you can call to start the login.
+Returns the `auth.UserCredential` if the user was signed in successfully, or `undefined` if there was an error.
-- `user`: The `auth.User` if the user was logged in or `undefined` if not
+- `user`: The `auth.UserCredential` if the user was logged in or `undefined` if not
 - `loading`: A `boolean` to indicate whether the the user login is processing
 - `error`: Any `Error` returned by Firebase when trying to login the user, or `undefined` if there is no error